VIC.GOV.AU | Policy and Advisory Library

 Preparation for the meeting

-• It is important to be clear on the role of the executive officer, the chairperson and other councillors.
+• It is important to be clear on the role of the executive officer, the chair and other school council members.

 • Be clear on what you have to do to prepare — make sure everyone has the equipment they require, that it is working and that they know how to use it.